 In conclusion, even though Onlooker Play may not seem as engaging or interactive as other stages, it’s crucial that we recognize its value in a child’s development.
 By observing their peers, children learn different play styles, social behaviors, and problem-solving techniques, all of which contribute to their overall growth and skill development.

 As we observe children growing and developing, we may notice various forms of play emerging.
 One of those forms is parallel play, which typically occurs around 2 years of age.
 In this stage, children may be playing near or alongside one another, but they are not actively engaging or communicating with each other during their playtime.

 Parallel play is a fascinating step in a child’s development.
-It serves as a bridge between solitary play, where a child plays alone, and more interactive forms of play, such as associative play or cooperative play.
+It bridges solitary play, where a child plays alone, and more interactive forms of play, such as associative or cooperative play.
 During parallel play, children begin to develop a sense of awareness of their peers and may watch or mimic their actions while still maintaining their independent play experience.

 In this stage, children often use objects such as toys or tools to explore their environment and foster their creativity.
-They might use building blocks, dolls, or art supplies, but they will generally ignore their peers’ play.
+They might use building blocks, dolls, or art supplies but generally ignore their peers’ play.
 Instead, they will focus on their own tasks and explore the objects in their surroundings.

 There are several key elements of parallel play:

 - Children play side by side but do not interact or communicate with each other